 The BA Publishes the First Arabic Children’s Story on Underwater Cultural Heritage

-The BA Alexandria Center for Hellenistic Studies published a children’s story on underwater cultural heritage, in cooperation with Alexandria University, Marianna V. Vardinoyannis Foundation, and the UNESCO Chair of Underwater Cultural Heritage.
+The BA Alexandria Center for Hellenistic Studies published a children’s story on underwater cultural heritage, in cooperation with Alexandria University, Marianna V. Vardinoyannis Foundation, and the UNESCO Chair for Underwater Cultural Heritage.
 The story is written by Gihan Nabil Zaki, and illustrated by Osama Ali and Hadir Dahab.

 First of its kind in the Arabic library, the story aims to introduce children (aged 6 – 12 years) to the value and importance of underwater cultural heritage, as well as highlight the necessity of its preservation.
 It is also the first BA publication targeting children. in this field